xiaosu-zhu/McQuic/README.md

 # Quick Start
 It is easy (with a GPU, or CPU if you like) to try our model.
-We would give a quick guide to help you compress an image and restore it.
+I would give a quick guide to help you compress an image and restore it.

 ## Requirements
 To run the model, your device needs to meet following requirements.